svgeesus/EuroMPE/voltage-ref.md

 ## Absolute initial accuracy

 Initial accuracy guaranteed (individually tested) is 200ppm: 5V ±1mV.
+Or is that 200ppm of 10V, so ±2mV?

 Trimming uses special pins on this Vref, not an op-amp buffer after.
 Trim range is ±4mV.
 Separate trims for the +10V and +5V outputs.
 Final trim offset depends on uncertainty of meter measurement.